CWEzio/Notes/docker.md

    You should see `my-new-image` (or whatever name you chose) in the list.

+> `latest` is just the default tag that docker will use when no tag name is specified.

 > **Note**: While the `docker commit` approach is quick and straightforward for capturing changes, for more systematic work or production setups, it's a good practice to capture all the changes you made in a `Dockerfile`.
 This ensures reproducibility and makes it easier for others (or your future self) to understand how the image is constructed.

 ## Reconnect to a stopped container